FerleyArias/Instagram-clone/README.md

 # Instagram-clone
-This is a personal project for learn of make websites
+This is a personal project for learning how make websites